The structure of connected (graded) Hopf algebras revisited: Pseudo-comultiplications on connected graded algebras

 Here, the first equality is by \cite[Lemma 6.1 (b)]{KL} and the second equality is by \cite[Proposition 2.21]{ATV2}.
 It follows that if $\mathcal{N}_I$ is infinite then $\gkdim(A) \geq \gkdim(A_\Xi) \geq \#(\Xi)$ for any finite subset $\Xi$ of $\mathcal{N}_I$ and hence $\gkdim(A) =\infty$.
 If $\mathcal{N}_I$ is finite then $A=A_{\mathcal{N}_I}$ and the inequality in ($*$) becomes an equality for $\Xi=\mathcal{N}_I$ by Part (5), whence $\gkdim(A) = \gkdim(A_{\mathcal{N}_I}) = \#(\mathcal{N}_I)$. \end{proof}

-\begin{remark} Connected graded algebras of the form $A=k\langle X\rangle/ I$ with $\mathcal{O}_I$ consists of Lyndon words are studied in \cite{GF2,Zhou,ZL1}, where some important homological and algebraic invariants of $A$ are described in terms of $\N_I$.
-One interesting source of such algerbas are Artin-Schelter regular algebras of global dimension $\leq5$ that satisfy some extra conditions \cite[Theorem 8.1]{ZL}.
-Proposition \ref{quasi-Lie-imply-LK} provides us with another natural source of such algebras, including all connected graded Hopf algebras. \end{remark}
+\begin{remark} Connected graded algebras of the form $A=k\langle X\rangle/ I$ with $\mathcal{O}_I$ consisting of Lyndon words are studied in \cite{GF2,Zhou,ZL1}, where some important homological and algebraic invariants of $A$ are described in terms of $\N_I$.
+One interesting source of such algebras are Artin-Schelter regular algebras of global dimension $\leq5$ that satisfy some extra conditions \cite[Theorem 8.1]{ZL}.
+Proposition \ref{quasi-Lie-imply-LK} provides another natural source of such algebras, including all connected graded Hopf algebras. \end{remark}